• Skip to primary navigation

 • Mix all the sauce ingredients together in a little bowl (see notes if you want to tone down the heat.)

-2 tablespoons gochujang, 3 tablespoons soy sauce, 2 tablespoons rice wine vinegar, 2 teaspoon sesame oil, 1 inch fresh ginger, 2 garlic cloves
+2 tablespoons gochujang, 3 tablespoons soy sauce, 2 tablespoons rice wine vinegar, 2 teaspoons sesame oil, 1 inch fresh ginger, 2 garlic cloves

 To make the pickle